Key Takeaways:

 Champaign, Illinois

-The University of Illinois at Urbana-Champaign is one-half of the Illinois-Indiana Sea Grant.
-Together with Purdue University, Illinois works to establish educational programs, conduct research, and provide funding for strengthening and preserving the ecosystems of Lake Michigan.
-Everything the Sea Grant program does is focused on four key areas: sustainable coasts; Great Lakes literacy and workforce development; healthy ecosystems; and sustainable seafood.
+The University of Illinois at Urbana-Champaign is one of the two institutions that comprise the Illinois-Indiana Sea Grant.
+Together with Purdue University, Illinois works to establish educational programs, conduct research, and provide funding to strengthen and preserve the ecosystems of Lake Michigan.
+Everything the Sea Grant program does is focused on four key areas: sustainable coasts, Great Lakes literacy and workforce development, healthy ecosystems, and sustainable seafood.

 University of Maine